 CQ Researcher is a definitive reference resource for research in American government, politics, history, public policy, and current affairs.
 It includes coverage of health, social trends, criminal justice, international affairs, education, the environment, technology and the economy.

-Searching Web of Knowledge will automatically search the contents of this database.
+Searching Web of Science will automatically search the contents of this database.

 Comprehensive business and demographic information valuable to assess business viability, create sales leads and marketing mailing lists, complete location analyses and business plans, analyze population trends, find potential sponsors and donors, and more.

 DARE is a multi-volume reference work that documents words, phrases, and pronunciations that vary from one place to another place across the United States.
 The digital version transforms the dictionary into an interactive, multimedia tool that benefits scholarly inquiry and general curiosity.

 Dictionary of Literary Biography Complete Online provides authoritative information about authors from all time periods and from all parts of the world while placing them in the larger perspective of literary history.

 This online set provides access to all volumes of the Dictionary of Literary Biography series, the Dictionary of Literary Biography Documentary Series, and the Dictionary of Literary Biography Yearbook.